 This won’t be the first time a major battle royale comes to Nintendo Switch.
 EA and Apex Legends are going to compete against Epic Games and Fortnite for the many battle royale fans on the platform.

-The announcement was a longtime coming.
+The initial announcement was a longtime coming.
 Reports for a Nintendo Switch port have been around for about as long as Apex Legends has been released to the world.

 In a 2019 interview only months after Apex’s release, Project lead at the time, Drew McCoy, said that the company knew a Nintendo port was on many people’s wishlist.
 Since then, it’s been a waiting game for Nintendo fans who have been waiting to get into the Arena.